m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 The querying host then sends the frame with destination pseudo MAC address, and switches in the topology can forward that frame to the appropriate pod corresponding to the pseudo MAC address of the destination server.

-Once the frame reaches the destination pod, the switch at the top of the pod can then map the pseudo MAC address back to the real MAC address, and the destination server receives a frame with its “real” MAC address as the destination.
+Once the frame reaches the destination pod, the switch at the top of the pod can then map the pseudo MAC address back to the real MAC address, and the destination server receives a frame with its "real" MAC address as the destination.

 ## Data Center (Intradomain) Traffic Engineering
 Existing data center topologies provide extremely limited server-to-server capacity because of the oversubscription of the links at the top of the hierarchy.